-Look at the fill valve to see if the water is coming through it.
-If there is no water coming into the tank, you will need to inspect the fill valve for a blockage.
-Your fill valve may have debris build-up, and simply cleaning it off can do the trick.
+Look at the valve to see if the water is coming through it.
+If there is no water coming into the toilet tank, you will need to inspect it for a blockage.
+Your valve may have debris build-up, and simply cleaning it off can do the trick.

-If neither of these is the issue, it could be that there is debris in the line coming to the toilet or in the fill valve.
+If neither of these is the issue, it could be that there is debris in the supply line coming to the toilet or in the valve.